John Dynham, 1st Baron Dynham

-John Dynham, 1st Baron Dynham, KG (c.
+John Dynham, 1st Baron Dynham, (c.
 1433–1501) of Nutwell in the parish of Woodbury and of Hartland, both in Devon, was an English peer and politician.
 He served as Lord High Treasurer of England and Lord Chancellor of Ireland.
 He was one of the few men to have served as councillor to Kings Edward IV, Richard III and Henry VII and was trusted by all of them.

 Origins

 He was born at Nutwell, the eldest son and heir of Sir John Dinham (1406–1458) of Nutwell and Hartland, by his wife, Joan Arches (died 1497), sister and heiress of John Arches and daughter of Sir Richard Arches (died 1417), a member of parliament for Buckinghamshire in 1402, of Eythrope, Cranwell (both in the parish of Waddesdon) and Little Kimble, Buckinghamshire, whose arms were: Gules, three arches argent.
 The Dynhams had been seated at Nutwell since about 1122 and were one of the leading gentry families in Devon.
 His father died in 1458, but his mother was in occupation of the lands until her own death in 1496/7.